mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 ![content][content]

 Last but not least, lets add JS script to navigate Google map and place marker in position of our choice.
-More abou Google maps APIs can be found [here][google-maps-api].
+More about Google maps APIs can be found [here][google-maps-api].

 __/templates/public/home.html__
 {% highlight html linenos %}